 ShawnaLee supports local equestrian trails, animal welfare etc..
 Her art has benefited the Danbury Animal Welfare Society, Moore Humane Society of North Carolina, Connecticut Draft Horse Rescue, Middlebury Congregational Church, Pet Protectors, Inc., Hidden Acres Therapeutic Riding Center and more.
 Visit DAWS to view the Greeting Room Mural.

-Memberships include the Richter Association for the Arts, Connecticut Society of Portrait Artists, Middlebury Bridle Land Association, CT Horse Council & Volunteer Horse Patrol and Girl Scouts of CT.
+Memberships include the Woodbury Arts Alliance, Arts & Culture Collaborative Waterbury Region, Richter Association for the Arts, Connecticut Society of Portrait Artists, Middlebury Bridle Land Association, CT Horse Council & Volunteer Horse Patrol and Girl Scouts of CT.

-Between commissions, ShawnaLee enjoys sketching her children, photographing the wildlife happenings in her yard, sewing clothes for her daughter’s dolls, taking her Girl Scout troops (yes! two troops!) on adventures, riding & walking the local trails, and the endless pursuit of creating!
+Between commissions, ShawnaLee enjoys sketching her children, photographing the wildlife happenings in her yard, sewing clothes for her daughter’s dolls, taking her Girl Scout troop on adventures, riding & walking the local trails, and the endless pursuit of creating!